codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ## Monitor deployments for selected Argo CD application

-Monitor an ongoing deployment for the selected application, and review its historical deployments.
+Monitor ongoing and historical deployments for the selected application.
-The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labeled **Current Version** at the top.
+The Timeline tab displays all the deployments for the selected application, with the Current Release deployment record at the top, followed by the list of Previous Releases.

-The deployment chart displays the day-to-day deployments for the selected time period.
-Mouse over the dot on the deployment chart for information on historical deployments.

 {% include
 image.html